Frank W. Ockenfels III: Career

+Ockenfels has photographed over 200 album covers for artists such as Bruce Springsteen, Sting, Willie Nelson, Wilco, Busta Rhymes, Queen Latifah, Garbage, No Doubt, Soundgarden, and Tom Waits.
+Ockenfels has also directed music videos for artists such as Alice in Chains, Better Than Ezra, Everclear, and Local H.

+In 2012, Ockenfels was honored with the Honorary Key Art Award.

 Style

 Ockenfels has often been noted for his use of non-photographic elements in his work.
 He applies techniques like collage, painting, and drawing on top of the photographs.
-An example of this technique is his portrait of Angelina Jolie in which the blue-hued photo of the actress has a red "X" painted on her lips.
-Ockenfels prefers to incorporate natural light and authentic aesthetics (rather than heavily choreographed designs) into his photographs.
+An example of this technique is his portrait of Angelina Jolie, in which the blue-hued photo of the actress has a red "X" painted on her lips.
+Ockenfels prefers to incorporate natural light and unposed, candid subjects into his photographs, rather than heavily choreographed setups.
 He typically does not know anything about the subject prior to shooting.

-Earlier in his career, Ockenfels often used minimal equipment for his shoots (typically one light and a mid-range Hasselblad camera).
-Now, he uses a wide array of different cameras and equipment.
+Earlier in his career, Ockenfels often used minimal equipment for his shoots, typically one light and a mid-range Hasselblad camera.
+He now uses a wide array of cameras and equipment.
 Early in his career, he would purchase used film cameras from flea markets and use them for jobs.
 Ockenfels exclusively uses medium format cameras, stating that high-range digital cameras often produce images that are too sharp.
 He has also been known to modify cameras with wires, circuit boards, and a wide array of lenses.
-Ockenfels is also a proponent of Instagram and often takes photos using his mobile phone.
+Ockenfels also uses Instagram and often takes photos using his mobile phone.

-Book/gallery
+Book and gallery exhibitions

+One of Ockenfels' first solo gallery exhibitions was at the Clark-Oshin Gallery at The Icon in Los Angeles in 2009.
+An exhibition of Ockenfels' work also appeared at the Kahmann Gallery in Amsterdam in 2014.

+In October 2015, a solo exhibition appeared at the Black Eye Gallery near Sydney.
+His work has also been part of several group shows including the traveling David Bowie is exhibition, which has appeared in museums in London, Chicago, Paris, and Melbourne.

-From December 5, 2019 - January 11, 2020 Ockenfels' work was displayed at the Fahey/Klein Gallery.
-The exhibition was a celebration of Frank Ockenfels 3's long career and an analysis into his personal collaged journals, featured in his first publication Frank Ockenfels 3, Volume 3.
+From December 5, 2019 to January 11, 2020, Ockenfels' work was displayed at the Fahey/Klein Gallery, marking his long career and featuring his collaged personal journals, published in his first book, Frank Ockenfels 3, Volume 3.

-Frank Ockenfels Volume 3 puts together his creative work into a collection of images that provide a window into his visual thinking, the internal world of imagery and emotions in his mind.
-Subjected to ink, collage, or paint, the images are no longer just photographs of an individual, but become a more personal statement of who the artist is, of his psyche and as such, creative artistry in its purest form.
-He creates waking dreams, images that represent the darkest, least-illuminated aspects of his unconscious projected on the person he has photographed.
-He has the courage to go way beyond the expected and the obvious to the breaking of boundaries of traditional photography.
+Ockenfels has also presented the solo exhibition Introspection across several Fotografiska locations, appearing at Fotografiska Stockholm in 2021, Fotografiska Tallinn in 2022, Fotografiska New York in 2023, and Fotografiska Berlin in 2025.

+Frank Ockenfels 3, Volume 3 collects images that Ockenfels has altered with ink, collage, or paint, drawn from his personal journals over the course of his career.